babylonhealth/ios-playbook/Cookbook/Technical-Documents/SwiftGen.md

 ### Image assets

 Using icons and images with our SwiftGen integration is really easy.
-The only thing you have to do is to add image to `BabylonDesignLibrary/DesignLibrary/Assets.xcassets` and then you can just use it by calling `appearance.tokens.icons.image(.myNewIcon)`.
-Before compilation of `BabylonDesignLibrary` SwiftGen is executed and it regenerates identifiers.
+The only thing you have to do is to add the image to `BabylonDesignLibrary/DesignLibrary/Assets.xcassets` and then you can just use it by calling `appearance.tokens.icons.image(.myNewIcon)`.
+Before compilation of `BabylonDesignLibrary`, SwiftGen is executed and regenerates the identifiers.
 If you name your icon with camel case style the same name will be generated.
 If you choose sneak case style e.g. `my_new_icon` SwiftGen will process it and will produce camel case identifier `myNewIcon`.

 #### Overriding icons in white label apps